 - 1. Land at east of Blackberry Grange off Northampton Road, as shown on the Policies Map, is allocated for the development of about 350 dwellings.
-Development that complies with other relevant policies and meets the following requirements will be permitted: - a. proposals to be guided by a masterplan covering this site and the adjacent employment allocation (Policy MH6), to be subject to consultation in advance of a planning application; - b. two points of access to the site, including a direct access from Northampton Road via the employment site allocated in Policy MH6; - c. necessary highways works and sustainable transport measures, including pedestrian and cycle access within the site and to the Brampton Valley Way, the leisure centre and the town centre; - d. parking provision, including cycle parking, and servicing for each development parcel to have regard to Leicestershire County Council Highway Design Guide; - e. a financial contribution fairly and reasonably related to the development to mitigate the impact of the scheme, where the impacts of the development taken cumulatively with other schemes would have a significantly adverse effect on the transport network; - f. identification and mitigation of any contaminated land; - g. archaeological and ecological assessment of the site and required mitigation, including enhancement of biodiversity along the watercourse and the Brampton Valley Way; - h. an integrated approach to surface water drainage and multifunctional greenspace, with improvements to the small watercourse to the south east of the site, green links to the Brampton Valley Way, and appropriate management of surface water run-off into the River Jordan during construction and in perpetuity; - provision of open space and recreational facilities across the site, including to the western boundary close to the existing and proposed employment site to protect residents' amenity, to the eastern boundary to connect to the existing Brampton Valley Way, and to the southern boundary to form a landscaped edge to the countryside; and - j. a layout and design that is shaped by a landscape and visual impact assessment, that protects views from key points within the site towards the Brampton Valley Way and that enhances the connection with the rest of the town and promotes a sense of place.
+Development that complies with other relevant policies and meets the following requirements will be permitted: - a. proposals to be guided by a masterplan covering this site and the adjacent employment allocation (Policy MH6), to be subject to consultation in advance of a planning application; - b. two points of access to the site, including a direct access from Northampton Road via the employment site allocated in Policy MH6; - c. necessary highways works and sustainable transport measures, including pedestrian and cycle access within the site and to the Brampton Valley Way, the leisure centre and the town centre;

+- d. parking provision, including cycle parking, and servicing to be in accordance with Leicestershire County Council 6Cs design guidance; - e. a financial contribution towards the mitigation measures outlined in the Market Harborough Transport Strategy, 2016; - f. identification and mitigation of any contaminated land; - g. archaeological and ecological assessment of the site and required mitigation, including enhancement of biodiversity along the watercourse and the Brampton Valley Way; - h. an integrated approach to surface water drainage and multifunctional greenspace, with improvements to the small watercourse to the south east of the site, green links to the Brampton Valley Way, and appropriate management of surface water run-off into the River Jordan during construction and in perpetuity; - provision of open space and recreational facilities across the site, including to the western boundary close to the existing and proposed employment site to protect residents' amenity, to the eastern boundary to connect to the existing Brampton Valley Way, and to the southern boundary to form a landscaped edge to the countryside; and - j. a layout and design that is shaped by a landscape and visual impact assessment, that protects views from key points within the site towards the Brampton Valley Way and that enhances the connection with the rest of the town and promotes a sense of place.

-14.4.1 The land East of Blackberry Grange is situated to the south of Market Harborough town centre.
+- 14.4.1 The land East of Blackberry Grange is situated to the south of Market Harborough town centre.
 The site is located within reach of local services and employment.
-The SHLAA, 2016 identifies the site as suitable and deliverable over 6-15 years.

-- 14.4.2 The development will be guided through the preparation of a comprehensive masterplan prepared by the promoter in advance of and supporting an application.
+The SHLAA, 2016 identifies the site as suitable and deliverable over 6-15 years. - 14.4.2 The development will be guided through the preparation of a comprehensive masterplan prepared by the promoter in advance of and supporting an application.
 Further guidance on masterplan requirements is set out in Appendix L Masterplanning requirements. - 14.4.3 The site is at the edge of Market Harborough accessed from the Northampton Road, adjacent to both residential and employment uses.
 There are local services, including the leisure centre, doctors' surgery and local shops within easy access.
 The Market Harborough Landscape Character Assessment for Market Harborough, 2009, identifies the site as having medium/high capacity for development.
-The site is also adjacent to the Brampton Valley Way, which is part of National Cycle Route 6, providing opportunities for sustainable travel choices to and from the site. - 14.4.4 The key constraints for the site include the need for careful treatment of an unnamed watercourse that is a tributary of the River Jordan, including a flood risk assessment, the potential for increasing the congestion that occurs on the Northampton Road into the town centre, particularly at peak times, and the treatment of the views towards the Brampton Valley Way. - 14.4.5 The Market Harborough Transport Strategy 2016 sets out 18 recommendations for transport mitigation measures within and around Market Harborough.
-These include mitigation measures for capacity/congestion improvements, changes to the network and traffic routing, sustainable transport initiatives, safety improvements, traffic management improvements, HGV controls and highway maintenance.
-A table of mitigation measures is set out in Policy IN2.
+The site is also adjacent to the Brampton Valley Way, which is part of National Cycle Route 6, providing opportunities for sustainable travel choices to and from the site. - 14.4.4 The key constraints for the site include the need for careful treatment of an unnamed watercourse that is a tributary of the River Jordan, including a flood risk assessment, the potential for increasing the congestion that occurs on the Northampton Road into the town centre, particularly at peak times, and the treatment of the views towards the Brampton Valley Way.